devopsmalmo/meetups/README.md

 ## Meetups and Talks

-By adding your checkbox, Speaker is approving DevOps Malmö Meetup group guidelines for speakers, guidelines can be found [here](guidelines.pdf).
+By adding your checkbox, you are approving DevOps Malmö Meetup group guidelines for speakers, guidelines can be found [here](guidelines.pdf).

 - [x] *2019-11-04* - Introduction to Golang for DevOps by Stephen Rodriguez